 Students will not discuss, share, or post to social media any information about or related to any test item or experience.
 Failure to comply with this responsibility may result in a zero for the exam and a report of an academic integrity incident.
-Smart watches need to be off during exams.
-Cell phones cannot be used during an exam unless initiated by the instructor.
+Smart watches need to be removed during exams.